WICG/PEPC/explainer.md

    <td>color<br>
 background-color
    </td>
-   <td>Set by default to the user agent’s default `button` colors.
+   <td>Set by default to the user agent's default `button` colors.
 The user agent should consider accessibility guidelines for sufficient contrast, for example the <a href="https://www.w3.org/TR/WCAG21/#contrast-minimum">WCAG AA 4.5:1</a> formula to ensure text is legible.
    </td>
   </tr>
   <tr>
    <td>box-shadow
    </td>
-   <td>Not allowed if it contains ‘inset’ as it can be used to cover the background and therefore affect contrast.
+   <td>Not allowed if it contains ‘inset' as it can be used to cover the background and therefore affect contrast.
    </td>
   </tr>
   <tr>